Major League Rugby: MLR rivalry cups

 In Major League Rugby, several teams annually compete for secondary rivalry cups.
 Most cups are deliberately conceived as local derbies between teams in the same region.

 Summary

 Each win is counted as an official title.
 Only official MLR games are considered as official rivalry games unless an exhibition game is specifically marked as a Rivalry game.
 Several teams now participating in cups played matches before the creation of the cups.

 Active

 Inactive

-These Cups are currently listed as inactive, due to teams withdrawing from Major League Rugby.
+These Cups are currently listed as inactive, due to teams withdrawing from, or relocating within, Major League Rugby.
 Individual cups may return with new teams in the future.

 Players

 Major League Rugby players include those drawn from North American clubs, as well as foreign signings.
 Although the original concept was to limit club to three foreign players, the limit grew to five before the start of the first season, before then being increased to ten.
 This increased allotment of foreign players led to some criticism that MLR was not providing enough opportunities for American players to develop.